 HKUMAA organised the 4th Sharing Forum of the 130 Mentorship Programme on 20 May 2023.
 The event was a great success, bringing together practicing physicians, HR professional, mentors and mentees, MBBS students, and young medical alumni.
 Over 60 participants have joined the session.

 The event was a valuable opportunity for medical students and young alumni to connect with experienced family physicians and gained a better understanding of the diverse and rewarding career opportunities available in Family Medicine & Primary Healthcare.
-If you have missed the event, please click on below to watch the recording.

 The HKUMAA Spring Dinner was back on 17 February 2023!
 It was the first face-to-face alumni event in the new Year of the Rabbit.
 The event brought together over 200 alumni and friends and provided the perfect backdrop for different generations of members of the HKU medical family and friends to reconnect and make new friends.
 In the welcoming remarks, Dr Matthew Tsui, President of HKUMAA, expressed his warm welcome and gratitude to all guests and highlighted the association’s activities in the past year.
 Professor Chak-sing Lau, Dean of HKUMed, shared the updates of the Faculty’s development.
 Guests enjoyed the two live music performances during the dinner by Medipella and Dr Annabel Choy.
 The night also featured the lucky draw with many exciting prizes.
 Everyone enjoyed the evening and leaving with full bellies and big smiles.